What is Brand Architecture?

 The beauty of a House of Brands is flexibility.
 Each brand can target different audiences, markets, or price points without being constrained by the parent brand or conflicting with other offerings.

 It also helps isolate risk, so if one brand hits a bump, the others aren’t automatically affected.
-This can be particularly helpful for brands trialing new brands or pushing the boundaries with marketing campaigns designed to cut through the noise.
+This is particularly useful when trialling new brands or launching experimental marketing campaigns.

 The trade-offs include higher complexity and cost.
 Each brand requires its own marketing, creative assets, and sometimes even separate teams.
 Customers may also never connect individual brands to the parent company, meaning slower brand building and missed opportunities to transfer trust and credibility.